 Zinc And Its Benefits to Children and the Elderly

 Zinc is a chemical compound that is abundant in the earth’s surface.
-It is the 24th most common chemical element on earth and is also found in abundance in the outer layer of our skin the epidermis, accounting for five to six times more zinc than that found in the dermis or the inner layer of our skin.
+It is the 24th most common chemical element on earth and is also found in abundance in the outer layer of our skin the epidermis, which has five to six times more zinc than that found on the inner layer of our skin.

 - Zinc is important for the production and maintenance of healthy organ membranes, various body enzymes and protein.

 - Zinc is important for proper nerve and sensory functioning, for the manufacture of DNA, for boosting immunity and for general human growth and development.

 Zinc oxide is an important antioxidant, protecting the skin from oxidative stress and the negative effects of free radicals in the environment.

 It also protects the skin from the harmful ultra violet rays of the sun.

 It speeds up healing of cuts and wounds, strengthens the immune system and reduces the risk of cardiovascular disease and various types of cancer.